 Incorporating lung supplements into your health routine will help support great lung health; however, making the following lifestyle changes goes hand in hand with creating optimal lung health, and therefore achieving a higher level of overall health and wellbeing.

-Processed foods include most any food that comes in a package and usually include ingredients like high fructose corn syrup, fake sugars, canola oil, peanut oil, and rice bran oil.
+Processed foods include most any food that comes in a package and usually include ingredients like high fructose corn syrup, fake sugars, in addition to the seed oils.
 Not only are these foods inflammatory, but they strip the gut of its mucosal lining, causing Leaky Gut.

 Leaky Gut is directly related to allergies and many autoimmune issues that can affect lung health.